rehbergT/dgemm/README.md

 Firstly, compiled code ensures a much better performance and secondly grants you access to low level CPU features, which even further improve performance.
-Thirdly, your algorithm becomes portable, meaning that the same C/C++ code can be incorporated in an R and Python package or even be used directly, which is also shown in the cpp folder using CMAKE.
+Thirdly, your algorithm becomes portable, meaning that the same C/C++ code can be incorporated in an R and Python package or even be used directly, which is also shown in the cpp folder using CMAKE and make.

 **Comments, Hints and Improvement are appreciated, just create an issue or pull request!**